the truth about habits is that it is about the skill to form habits not the habit itself

 Okay.
 Great.
 Now what?

 There is this idea that you form a habit, and that’s it, your work is done.
-It just goes into “automatic mode” and you are set for life — that a habit is something we just “obtain” and then have for the rest of our life.
+It just goes into “automatic mode” and you are set for life—that a habit is something we just “obtain” and then have for the rest of our lives.

 Not.
 True.
 At.
 All.